 The Act is complemented by a policy statement from the Minister.
 The Minister's policy statement sets out criteria to be applied by the Commission in various circumstances.
-All applications are assessed against the 'reasonable capability criterion' which means the Commission assesses the extent to which all Australian carriers that are, or would be permitted to use the capacity allocated under a determination are reasonably capable of obtaining any licences and other regulatory approvals required to operate on the relevant route and of using the capacity allocated under the determination.
+All applications are assessed against the 'reasonable capability criterion' which means the Commission assesses the extent to which all Australian carriers that are, or would be permitted to use the capacity allocated under a determination are reasonably capable of obtaining any licences, permits and other regulatory approvals required to operate on the relevant route and of using the capacity allocated under the determination.
 More complex public benefit criteria may be applied in cases where there are two carriers seeking the same limited amount of capacity or there is an opposing submission to the application.
+These additional public benefit criteria includes, but not limited to, competition, consumer benefit, promotion of tourism and trade and any relevant information obtained from Australian Government agencies.
 The Minister's policy statement is a legislative instrument under section 11 of the Act.
 It is reproduced at Appendix 6.

 Determinations allocating capacity are usually made for a period of five years for routes where capacity entitlements or route rights are restricted.
 In cases where capacity entitlements and route rights are unrestricted, the determinations are valid for 99 years under the new policy statement which came into effect on 28 March 2018.
 In exceptional circumstances, the Commission may issue interim determinations, which are valid for a period of three years.
 Interim determinations are normally made when capacity is being allocated to a new Australian operator.
-For routes that have restricted capacity, if an applicant carrier requests that a determination be made for a shorter period, the Commission will fix the period of validity as requested, except that an interim determination should not be valid for more than 3 years and a regular determination where capacity is restricted should not be valid for more than 5 years.4
+For routes that have restricted capacity, if an applicant carrier requests that a determination be made for a shorter period, the Commission will fix the period of validity as requested, except that an interim determination should not be valid for more than 3 years and a regular determination where capacity is restricted should not be valid for more than 5 years.3

 The Commission is required to start reviews of existing determinations at least one year before they expire.
 The Commission initiates such a review by formally asking the carrier concerned whether they wish to seek a renewal of the determination.
-Except for interim determinations, there is a presumption in favour of the carrier seeking renewal that the determination will be renewed as sought, unless the Commission is satisfied that the (same) allocation is no longer of benefit to the public.5The allocation is generally no longer of benefit to the public if:
+Except for interim determinations, there is a presumption in favour of the carrier seeking renewal that the determination will be renewed as sought, unless the Commission is satisfied that the (same) allocation is no longer of benefit to the public.4 The allocation is generally no longer of benefit to the public if:

-- the carrier seeking renewal has failed to service the route effectively; and - if there are other applications for some or all of the capacity; and - the Commission having regard to the reasonable capability criterion and any of the additional criteria that it considers relevant, is satisfied that a different allocation of the capacity would be of greater benefit to the public.6
+- the carrier seeking renewal has failed to service the route effectively; and - if there are other applications for some or all of the capacity; and - the Commission having regard to the reasonable capability criterion and any of the additional criteria that it considers relevant, is satisfied that a different allocation of the capacity would be of greater benefit to the public.5

 From time to time, airlines apply to the Commission to vary determinations held by them.
 There can be a number of reasons for an airline to seek a variation - for example, an airline may request to transfer a capacity allocation to another airline entity within the same airline group or seek authorisation for a wholly-owned subsidiary to utilise the capacity.
 However, the most common application for variation is seeking authorisation to enable an airline to use its allocated capacity to code share with another airline.
-The Commission conducts a review of the determination and as required by the Act, it invites submissions about the application.7 In relation to an application for variation other than a transfer application8 (as discussed in the paragraph below), if the Commission does not receive any submission opposing the variation requested, then in assessing the application, the Commission is to

-Section 20, International Air Services Commission Policy Statement 2018
+3 Section 20, International Air Services Commission Policy Statement 2018

-Subparagraph 8(2)(a)(i), International Air Services Commission Act 1992
+4 Subparagraph 8(2)(a)(i), International Air Services Commission Act 1992